 The Law Office of Carlos A. Medina, PLLC is devoted to criminal defense, with a focus on excellent service and support.
 Contact our Tucson grand theft lawyer to discuss your case.
 Beginning his legal career in 2005 with public defense and business litigation experience, Medina decided to commit solely to criminal defense 10 years ago.
 Since then, he has served a number of clients facing criminal charges, dedicating his career to maintaining the rights of his clients and advocating for the accused.

 Arrested for grand theft?
-We are available for free consultations in person or via phone.
+We are available for free consultations.
 To schedule an appointment, call us at (520) 251-9561 or submit our online form.

 Do I have to consent to a search of my home or vehicle?A: The Fourth Amendment to the U.S. Constitution offers protection against unreasonable searches and seizures.
 This means that law enforcement cannot simply search you or your property or make an arrest without probable cause.
 You have the right to refuse a law enforcement officer’s request to search your car or your home, but if they have a warrant or believe they have probable cause, they may be able to conduct a search.
 If you believe your property was illegally searched, an attorney can assess the situation and determine whether this can be used to your advantage in challenging your arrest or charges.